eliohr/emailnobody.com/README.md

 {

 	"emailid": the id of the email; int,
-	"datetime": the moment the email was sent; datetime, "name": the faux username ("@emailnobody.com") the user inputs to the name text field; String, "subject": the subject the user inputs to the subject text field; String, "body": the body the user inputs to the body text field; String
+	"sent": the moment the email was sent; datetime, "name": the faux username ("@emailnobody.com") the user inputs to the name text field; String, "subject": the subject the user inputs to the subject text field; String, "body": the body the user inputs to the body text field; String